 Om Prakash Sharma, ‘Bringing Indian Philosophy to light through modern abstraction’

-His paintings are the result of deep meditation on Tantra, an ancient Indian philosophy.
-Tantric philosophy is a cult of ecstasy, focused on the vision of cosmic sexuality.
+His paintings are the result of deep meditation, an ancient Indian philosophy.
+Philosophy is a cult of ecstasy, focused on the vision of cosmic sexuality.
 It includes images and ideas from the oldest strata of Indian religion, from Aryan, Veda and Upanishads, often re-interpreting them in visual terms by diagrams and personification.
 Ritual, magic, myth, philosophy and a complex of signs and emotive symbols cover the vision.

 Nelly Lama, Published in: Arab Daily, Amman, Dated:- 27 May 1999